jrandj/java-11/README.md

     Supplier<List<String>> lambda = () -> new ArrayList();
     ```

 1. Each Java primitive has a corresponding wrapper class.
-A null value can be assigned to a wrapper class as a null value can be assiged to any reference variable.
+A null value can be assigned to a wrapper class as a null value can be assigned to any reference variable.
 Attempting to unbox a wrapper class with a null value will cause a NullPointerException.

 1. The Diamond Operator is a shorthand notation that allows you to omit the generic type from the right side of a statement when the type can be inferred.
 An example is shown below:
     ```java